-A. All school early dismissal - Students may be dismissed early due to weather conditions.
-In these instances, parents will be notified via Renweb update (text or email), and also may tune in to the local T.V., Dayspring's website, and radio stations listed in the Weather Emergencies section of this handbook.

-There are a few days during the school year where students are also dismissed at 11:15 a.m.
-Parents should check the school calendar for early dismissal dates.

-B. Individual early dismissal- Students who need to be excused before the close of the school day, for any reason, must present a written request from their parents stating the reason for the request and the time of dismissal and return.
-This request shall be presented to the office no later than 8:15 a.m. on the day for which the absence is requested.
+- A. All school early dismissal Students may be dismissed early due to weather conditions.
+In these instances, parents will be notified via Renweb update (text or email), and also may tune in to the local T.V., Dayspring's website, and radio stations listed in the Weather Emergencies section of this handbook. - There are a few days during the school year where students are also dismissed at 11:15 a.m.
+Parents should check the school calendar for early dismissal dates. - B. Individual early dismissal- Parents of students who need to be excused before the close of the school day, for any reason, must notify the school via the SchoolPass app to request the time of dismissal/return time.
+Please present the early dismissal request no later than 8:15 a.m. on the day for which the absence is requested.
 Before leaving and when returning, students shall report to the front desk.
 Students shall also report to the front desk in case of illness during the school day, before missing a class, or leaving school.

 Parents must enter the building and sign their child out when picking up for an appointment.
-We will not send your children out to meet you.
+We will not send your children out to meet you unless we receive a phone call from you (upper school only.